Southern-Ocean-Biodiversity-Mapping/ARC_Data/README.md

 Currently, the easiest way is to download the folders to your local machine and edit the file-path at the top of each script if you want to generate any new files.

 ## Naming convention for the files:
-*  "Circumpolar_" : Start string for all data-files and scripts that create derived data files
+*  "Circumpolar_" : self exlanatory :-D
-*  "DP190101858_": start string for all analysis/overview files that don't manipulate the data
+*  "DP190101858_": start string for all analysis/overview scripts that don't create derived datasets
-*  "EnvData_", "DownwardImages_", "Diatom": self explanatory :-D
+*  "EnvData_", "DownwardImages_", "Diatom": also self explanatory
 *  "500m","5km", etc: resolution of the raster.
 If none, then it's the original resolution from the raw data.
 *  "shelf": in this case the data in the raster is restricted to the depth area between 0 - 3000m
 *  "scaled": data are scaled by their mean